Majoneza/github-action-push-to-repository/README.md

 ### `source-directory`

-Path from the root of the app repository.
+Path from the root of the repository.
 Default `"./"`.

 ### `destination-github-username`